twachikku/brofist/README.md

 What is BroFist?
 ----------------

-This is just another one coin that the developer had gone away, and left it to be a shit coin.
-Therefore, I make this fork to look after it, and make it to be the community stable and reliable coin.
+I make this fork to look after it, and make it to be the community stable and reliable coin.

 - Maximum Supply: 31,000,000 coins
 - Algorithm: NeoScrypt